 Lastly, price is always a factor.
 Price depends on a combination of the steel type, size, and manufacturer/blacksmith.
 Yanagiba is a specialist knife used mainly by professional chefs, so average prices are typically higher than an all-purpose knife like a gyuto or santoku.
 There are still some budget options available.
 Read on for recommendations:

-Here are some great yanagiba knives that I found on Amazon.
+Here are some great yanagiba knives that I found online.
 There’s something for everyone (budget-friendly, professional, stainless / high-carbon).
 Check them out:

-(** I receve a commission if you purchase through Amazon links.
-It helps to support the website.)
+(** The Chef Dojo recieves a commission if you purchase through these links.
+It helps to support the website. :))

 |Yoshihiro Shiroko Yanagiba||White Steel #2||240mm - 330mm||$240+||Amazon|